thephpleague/route/docs/5.x/usage.md

 ## Hello, World!

-Now that we have all the packages we need, we can a simple Hello, World! application in one file.
+Now that we have all the packages we need, we can make a simple Hello, World! application in one file.

 ~~~php
 <?php declare(strict_types=1);